akjayant/Neural-Architecture-Search-Project/README.md

 ### ENAS Search Space : We will search for best two layered feed forward nn possible from search space -
 Two layered feedforward neural networks  possible from dense layers of sizes (128,256,1024,2048) and activation functions (sigmoid,relu)
+### Reward -
+(Didn't do much tuning into this, kind of arbitirary except that I have used average score/30 for normalisation purpose) If the model converged then that trained model is run on different env seed for 500 episodes and average score is calculated, reward = average_score/30
+If  model doesn't converge
+reward = 1e-5
 ### Run to search
     python enas_contoller.py